unlock-protocol/unlock/unlock-protocol-com/blog/access-nft.md

 The value of an NFT can be a function of its utility, which can include the opportunities, perks, or benefits that owning a particular NFT affords.
 Access NFTs are a quickly growing category in the NFT space.

-Access NFTs are NFTs that, as the name implies, give their holders access to specific communities, experiences, and items both in the metaverse or in reality.
+Access NFTs are NFTs that, as the name implies, give their holders access to specific communities, experiences, and items in the metaverse or in reality.

 ## What are the use cases for Access NFTs?